-In 2025, the global digital classroom market is projected to grow from $184.21 billion in 2024 to $208.54 billion, reflecting a compound annual growth rate (CAGR) of 13.2%[1].
-This surge is the result of the widespread adoption of interactive smartboards, learning management systems (LMS), e-learning platforms, and the proliferation of personal computing devices in educational settings.
+In 2025, the global digital classroom market reached $207.32 billion and is expected to grow further to $510.46 billion in 2030 at a compound annual growth rate (CAGR) of 19.8%.
+This surge is the result of the widespread adoption of interactive smartboards, learning management systems (LMS), eLearning platforms, and the proliferation of personal computing devices in educational settings.

+Before we learn how to restrict websites in schools, we need to understand why it is important to do so.
 Unrestricted internet access exposes students to distractions, harmful content, and cybersecurity risks.
-It is important that schools and other higher educational institutions enforce restrictions on inappropriate websites to ensure a safe digital learning environment.
+Schools and other higher educational institutions must implement restrictions on inappropriate websites to maintain a safe digital learning environment.

 Method 1.
 Implement browser extensions